lvgl/lv_port_pc_vscode/README.md

-# Simulator project for LVGL embedded GUI Library
+# VSCode Simulator project for LVGL

-The [LVGL](https://github.com/lvgl/lvgl) is written mainly for microcontrollers and embedded systems, however you can run the library **on your PC** as well without any embedded hardware.
+[LVGL](https://github.com/lvgl/lvgl) is written mainly for microcontrollers and embedded systems, however you can run the library **on your PC** as well without any embedded hardware.
 The code written on PC can be simply copied when your are using an embedded system.

-This project is configured for [VSCode](https://code.visualstudio.com) and only tested on Linux, although this may work on OSx or WSL.
-It requires a working version of GCC, GDB and make in your path.

-To allow debugging inside VSCode you will also require a GDB [extension](https://marketplace.visualstudio.com/items?itemName=webfreak.debug) or other suitable debugger.
-All the requirements, build and debug settings have been pre-configured in the [.workspace](simulator.code-workspace) file.

-The project can use **SDL** but it can be easily relaced by any other built-in LVGL dirvers.
+This project is pre-configured for VSCode and should work work on Windows, Linux and MacOs as well.
+FreeRTOS is also included and can be optionally enabled to better simulate embedded system's behavior.

 ## Get started
 ### Get the PC project

 Clone the PC project and the related sub modules: